C2DH/ranketwo-submissions/lessons/drafts/data.md

 * Which attributes will be recorded for each type of information
 * How the information is split and how the different parts relate to each other

 Different research questions require different data models.
 A historian studying political networks may record offices and organisations, while a historian studying family history may focus on kinship relations and households.
+In theory, at last, the research question comes first and the data model is built according to it.
+In practice, however, the sequence is much less directed.
+Often, only when working out how to model a source, we encounter unexpected ambiguities or even new analytically interesting ways to capture and connect information, which will again affect the research question itself.
+Designing a data model therefore is usually more an iterative process, moving back and forth between what you were initially interested in and what the sources allow you to capture, rather than a decision you can make early on in your project and stiuck to during the analysis.

 Consider the source above.